Run below to install latest Tiron binary to /usr/local/bin

 These are pretty much all the components in Tiron for you to write your runbooks.

-The next thing you'll want to check out is the list of action
+The next thing you'll want to check out is the list of action we include in Tiron.

 You can view the action docs here or via the tiron command in the console